civl-verifier/civl-verifier.github.io/doc.md

 e.g., due to the presence of a loop.
 The soundness of non-preemptive semantics requires that such a loop must be cooperative, i.e., there is a suitable extension of any finite prefix of the loop that exits the loop.
-Cooperation is identical to termination for deterministic an nonblocking loops but different in general.
+Cooperation is identical to termination for deterministic and nonblocking loops but different in general.
 The cooperation of a loop or a recursive procedure is indicated with the `:cooperates` attribute.

 ## Mover Procedures